Harmageddon/com_monitor/README.md

   * Conversation below each issue.
   * The *status* of the issue can be changed with every comment.
   * Every status change can be displayed along with the comment.
+* Multiple files can be attached to issues or comments.
 * Monitor supports displaying user avatars with [CMAvatar](https://github.com/cmextension/cmavatar)

 ### Views